 - Nursing pads: Along with nipple shells, nursing pads are also a must to keep your breasts from leaking.
 I also found they added an extra layer of comfort like the nipple shells that prevented tender nipples from chafing on clothes.

 - Ice packs or cabbage leaves: If you decide not to breastfeed or to stop, your breasts will still feel engorged, and painfully so.
 Without a way to expel the milk, they’ll feel full and uncomfortable.
 But expelling the milk will only trick your body into making more milk, thus extending the cycle.
 Instead, apply ice packs or cabbage leaves on your breasts to decrease milk production.
 (Get tips on how to wean from breastfeeding.)

 - Medication: Your pain threshold may differ from others.
 I tried to do without taking over-the-counter medicine, but if I felt I needed it, I took them.
 I needed to be comfortable enough to be present and able with my babies.

 - Belly wrap: After giving birth, you won’t shrink down to your pre-baby size just yet (that takes at least 6-12 weeks).
 Instead, your belly will look how it did at about six months pregnant.
 For added comfort, use a belly wrap.

 - Sanitizers and hand wash: Have plenty of sanitizers and hand wash ready at home.
 You’ll need them for the constant hand washing after diaper changes.
 They’re also useful if you have visitors who want to hold the baby.

-- Large and low underwear: C-section moms swear by low or maternity underwear that won’t rub against their stitches.
+- C-section underwear: C-section moms can wear comfortable and breathable underwear like these to protect the incision.
 And you’ll still be bigger than your pre-baby body, so large underwear will also be necessary.